-- Additional information regarding changes affecting La Silla instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - 3.6-m: Approximately 58% of the available science time is committed to ongoing Large Programmes in Period 103 (see the Telescope Pressure webpage). - NTT: The fraction of the available time on the NTT committed to ongoing Large Programmes is $\sim 5\%$.
-New Large Programmes for the NTT are therefore encouraged for this Period. - HARPS: The Laser Frequency Comb is expected to be in regular operations since Period 102.
+- Additional information regarding changes affecting La Silla instruments and facilities can be found at the La Silla Paranal Observatory Call for Proposals webpage. - 3.6-m: Approximately 15% of the available science time is committed to ongoing large programmes in Period 102 (see the Telescope Pressure webpage).
+New Large Programmes for the 3.6-m telescope are therefore invited for this Period. - NTT: The fraction of the available time on the NTT committed to ongoing Large Programmes is $\sim 35\%$, particularly in dark and grey conditions.
+Bright time is generally undersubscribed and proposers should consider whether their science case can successfully exploit these conditions. - HARPS: Regular operations with the Laser Frequency Comb are expected to become possible during Period 102.
 Availability of the Laser Frequency Comb and instructions for its use will be announced in the HARPS News webpage. - ULTRACAM: ULTRACAM is a high-speed imaging photometer designed to study faint astronomical objects at high temporal resolutions.
 ULTRACAM employs two dichroic beamsplitters and three frame-transfer CCD cameras to provide optical imaging with a field-of-view of 6' and at frame rates of up to 300 Hz simultaneously in the u'g'r', u'g'i' or u'g'z' bands.

-This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 103.
+This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 102.
 Large Programmes will not be accepted.
 Operation of this PI instrument requires the presence of the instrument team, so ULTRACAM programmes will preferentially be scheduled contiguously on periods of several nights.
 For questions on the instrument and observation strategies, users shall contact the instrument PI, Prof. Vik Dhillon (vik.dhillon[AT]sheffield.ac.uk), at least two weeks prior to submitting their proposal.

 The ULTRACAM consortium is committed to support the PIs and observers from the ESO community that have been awarded telescope time with ULTRACAM.
 The ULTRACAM team will support the execution of the observations and the subsequent data reduction to allow the scientific exploitation of the data obtained with ULTRACAM.
-Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 103 GTO target protection webpages.
+Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 102 GTO target protection webpages.